dehyju/dehyju/README.md

 # Stephen Leong (@dehyju)

-I’m a passionate software developer eager to grow my coding skills and contribute to impactful projects.
+I’m a computer science student at Loughborough University eager to grow my coding skills and contribute to impactful projects.

 ---